jjvanzon/Circular-Language-Spec-Plans/1. Current/Sub-Projects/2020-03 Content Reorganization Notes.md

 - [ ] Interesting phrase for strategy?
     - [ ] You might for instance choose to only cover a general view on a topic instead of working out the exact details of a concept.
 - [ ] Planning docs: Moving (totally) out-of-scope topics to Archive.
+- [ ] The term "Language Design" alone might not distinguish it as a planning doc.
+It may still look like a title for a doc in the spec.

 ### Postponed